 But the win came over a minnow team and India didn’t destroy them emphatically, grinding out their victory, which meant the excitement was drowned out by criticism.

 Television news channel Times Now ran an hour-long feature in which it asked four expert panellists to identify India’s weakest link.
+The contenders were spinners Harbhajan Singh and Piyush Chawla and batsman Gautam Gambhir.
+None of them has performed particularly badly, with Chawla’s economy rate, at more than six runs to the over, making him the marked man.

 The Indian media shuffle between hyping their own players as war heroes and burning them at the stake in the space of just days, not reflecting their ability to be critical, but an attempt to give the public what it wants to see and hear.